Erickennss/Q-learning-Tank-war/README.md

 ## 📄 License
 This project is for educational purposes only (learning Pygame and Q-Learning).
 You are free to modify and extend the code for non-commercial use.

-## 📞 Contact
-If you encounter issues (e.g., code bugs, algorithm questions), feel free to raise an issue or contact the developer.